Photo: project sponsor Jülich

 Several speakers highlighted the huge potential that solar heat has for the energy transition.

-Hans-Martin Henning, for example, illustrated the latest results for solar heat from simulations with REMod, a national energy model that analyses cost-effective paths toward carbon neutrality in 2045.
+Hans-Martin Henning, for example, illustrated the latest results for solar heat from simulations with REMod, a national energy model that analyses cost-effective paths towards carbon neutrality in 2045.
 In four different scenarios, solar heat contributes between 27 and 40 TWh to overall heat production by 2045.
-At the end of 2023, German solar thermal systems supplied 9.3 TWh, according to BSW Solar statistics.
+At the end of 2023, German solar thermal systems supplied 9.3 TWh according to BSW Solar statistics.
 This means that three to four times more collector area will need to be installed over the next 20 years than has been the case to date.

 “The discussions about the national subsidy scheme for efficient Buildings (BEG) have unsettled homeowners and paradoxically have given gas boilers a boost”, complained Juliane Hinsch from the German association BSW Solar.
 “Research, industry and politics must work together to develop growth opportunities for solar heat solutions.”